ourchitecture/hello-cloud/src/docs/services/nodejs-expressjs.md

     1. Open a terminal and navigate to the service project directory (e.g. `cd ./src/services/nodejs/expressjs/webapi`)
     2. Copy the "./deploy/gcloud/.env.example" file and save it as a new file "./deploy/gcloud/.env". *This new file will not be committed back to source control as it contains personal and sensitive data.
     3. Edit the file "./deploy/gcloud/.env" and replace the values according to preferences.
-    4. Run the command `make install cloud=gcloud` to create a new Google Cloud project, application, and deploy the code
+    4. Run the command `make install cloud=gcloud` to create a new Google Cloud project, application, and deploy the code.
     5. If the output indicates that billing must be enabled, login to the [projects list](https://console.cloud.google.com/billing/projects) and associate the newly created project with the appropriate billing account (even if you are using free resources)
     6. If the output indicates that "Cloud Build" must be enabled, login to the [projects list](https://cloud.google.com/build) and enable the cloud build API
-    7. Check the application logs with the command `cd ./deploy/gcloud && make logs`
+    7. Check the application logs with the command `make logs cloud=gcloud`
     8. Uninstall and clean up the application deployment with the command `make uninstall cloud=gcloud`

 !!! tip "Tip: Project Naming"